Legacy Video Samples

 Below is a compilation of interviews with photo overlays — my foundational package:

 Nurse Edna Haywood founded John Muir Health’s Concord hospital in 1930 at the age of 23.
-I travelled to Napa, California in 2015 to interivew five of her descendants, as Edna passed away in 1985.
+I travelled to Napa, California to interivew five of her descendants, as Edna passed away in 1985.
 This is the short version from the 15-minute mini-documentary created to preserve the hospital’s legacy stories.
 View the full package of stories and interviews here.
 It’s a good example of a multi-generational legacy project.

 True Grit; resilience, perseverance, integrity.
 This mini-documentary is the story of a California empire, built by a pair of unstoppable holocaust survivors.
-In 2016, I travelled to Los Angeles, California to interivew several family, friends, and colleagues to preserve Sol Kest and Jona Goldrich’s legacy on the event of Goldrich+Kest’s 60th Anniversary.
+I travelled to Los Angeles, California to interivew several family, friends, and colleagues to preserve Sol Kest and Jona Goldrich’s legacy on the event of Goldrich+Kest’s 60th Anniversary.

 Enjoy the thoughts, wisdom and reflections of Don Carlson in this ethical will video as he shares on his morning ritual for expressing love to his wife, Barbara.
 What’s your family legacy?